Skip to main content

 • music

-The music in the game receives mixed reviews, with some praising its high tempo and engaging soundtrack, while others criticize it for being overly loud and distracting, particularly during tutorials.
-Many players appreciate the recent updates to the music, noting that it enhances the overall experience, although some express disappointment over the limited variety and occasional glitches that disrupt playback.
-Overall, while the soundtrack is often highlighted as a strong point, it is not without its flaws, leading to a range of opinions on its effectiveness.
+The music in the game receives mixed reviews, with some players praising the updated soundtrack as enjoyable and fitting for various scenarios, while others criticize it for being overly loud or distracting, particularly during tutorials.
+Many appreciate the high-energy tracks that enhance gameplay, but some express disappointment over the removal of older music and sound effects.
+Overall, while the soundtrack is often highlighted as a strong point, issues with volume balance and glitches detract from the experience for some players.

 • “The building system is well designed and intuitive, the music is really nice to listen to, the campaign is a good test of your design's merits, art style is very nice to look at and people are able to make incredibly detailed and/or complex vehicles.”

-• “I hate the new layout of the menus and how the original music is mostly drowned out by crappy modern music, back in the original days this was the best game, but now it's just bad, wouldn't recommend it anymore.”
+• “I hate the new layout of the menus and how the original music is mostly drowned out by crappy modern music; back in the original days this was the best game, but now it's just bad.”

 • emotional